Milholland History, Family Crest & Coats of Arms

 The surname Milholland was first found in Thomond (Irish: Tuadh Mumhan), literally North Thomond, the pre-Norman Kingdom of Thomond, since divided between counties Limerick, Tipperary and Clare, where they held a family seat from ancient times.

-Important Dates for the Milholland family
+Early History of the Milholland family

 This web page shows only a small excerpt of our Milholland research.
 Another 92 words (7 lines of text) are included under the topic Early Milholland History in all our PDF Extended History products and printed products wherever possible.